slightknack/slightknack.dev/content/blog/next-steps.md

 - `syntax if`, for checking conditions at compile time
 - `syntax eval`, for evaluating expressions at compile time.

-It's important to remember that these constructs are only availiable *inside* macro bodies.
+It's important to remember that these constructs are only available *inside* macro bodies.
 Let's expand on all of these: let's first talk about `syntax match`.
 Earlier, we introduced a macro to match a match statement:

 ```
 syntax 'if cond then 'else otherwise {